VincentWei/mg-demos/README.md

 https://github.com/VincenWei/build-minigui-4.0

-Otherwise, you can use the following commands to configure, make, install, and run it, if you have installed the dependent libraries listed above.
+Otherwise, you can use the following commands to configure, make, install, and run the demos, once you have installed the dependent libraries listed above.

-Run
+To build the demos:

     $ ./autogen.sh; # if you got the source from GitHub repo
     $ ./configure;
     $ make

+To run a demo:

     $ cd cbplusui
     $ ./cbplusui